 Scott et al. (2004) argue that pollen in marine sediments can be the result of long-distance transport by ocean currents, suggesting that pollen assemblages in marine sediments do not reflect accurately past changes in vegetation and climate.
 However, the highest pollen influx in marine sediments along this margin is near the coast and the vegetation source (Dupont et al., 2007), not along the paths of oceanic currents (i.e. Benguela Current).
 Additionally, analyses of pollen transport vs. source in northwestern Africa show that pollen grains can sink rapidly in the water column (Hooghiemstra et al., 1986) before they can be carried away by ocean currents.
 As a result, influence of oceanic currents on the composition of pollen assemblages is probably negligible.
 Overall, the marine site MD96-2098 might receive both aeolian and fluvial pollen input from the vegetation located east and southeast to the site.

-The pollen composition of the two core-top samples from core MD96-2098 are dominated by Poaceae (30 and 40%), Cyperaceae (20%) and Chenopodiaceae-Amaranthaceae (20 and 30%) (Fig. S2).
+The pollen spectra of the two core-top samples from core MD96-2098 are dominated by Poaceae (30 and 40%), Cyperaceae (20%) and Chenopodiaceae-Amaranthaceae (20 and 30%) (Fig. S2).
 This composition corresponds well with the pollen spectra from the three major biomes occupying today the adjacent landmasses (Fig.1a): Desert, Nama-Karoo and Fn-LSav (Fig. S3).
 Pollen percentages from Fynbos taxa are less than 10%, Podocarpus is weakly represented, and taxa specifically found in the broad-leaved savanna (e.g. Caesalpinaceae, Combretaceae) are not recorded.
-These results support the assumption that the main pollen source from marine core MD96-2098 is the vegetation from southwestern Africa.
+These results support the assumption that the main pollen source for marine core MD96-2098 is the vegetation from southwestern Africa.

 4.2 Distribution and interpretation of Poaceae pollen in terrestrial and marine surface samples